 Choosing who will be in your wedding party, and even more daunting, your maid of honor, can be tricky.
-What if you were in a friend’s wedding, but now you’re closer to so-and-so?
+What if you were in a friend’s wedding party, but now you’re closer to someone else?
 Do you have to choose family members?
 Can you have more than one maid of honor?
-While we can’t offer a magical formula, here are some tips for choosing the lovely lady (or ladies!) who understands her maid-of-honor duties and will be with you through the ups and downs of wedding planning.
+Although we can’t offer a magical formula, we at Maggie Sottero want to offer some tips for choosing the lovely lady who understands her maid-of-honor duties and will be with you through the ups and downs of wedding planning.

 LISTEN TO YOUR INSTINCTS

 Power struggles and familial expectations aside, at the end of the day your maid of honor (and subsequently, your wedding party) should be the fearless sidekick who completes your wedding picture—someone you feel closest to and most supported by, and whom you would miss greatly if they weren’t part of your big day.
 She could be a best friend or family member, or maybe both!

 Dress: Tuscany Lynette Lace Sheath Wedding Gown by Maggie Sottero

 Your maid of honor should be someone who can communicate, encourage, and keep a good sense of humor.
 And while there’s no written rule those duties have to go to a family member, many brides choose a sister over a friend to neutralize pushback from the rest of the clan (i.e., your parents).
 If you choose a BFF as your maid of honor, consider including family in other roles of the bridal party.
 Chances are, blood ties will be around well past your 15-year anniversary; it’s up to you to decide how long you want to owe them!